causes and processes | galleries | data | resources

 The beach walk is south to north along a line from TA 36723 24631 to TA 36576 24820, a distance of 239 metres at a bearing of 322°.
 On the above OS map, the cliff line for 2020 is drawn to represent the length and relative position of the lacustrine deposit exposed at upper and middle cliff.

-Pictures are taken at casual intervals, with minimal break of continuity.
+Pictures are taken at informal intervals, with minimal break of continuity.
 Beach level is low, revealing areas of clay platform.

 1 / 34